hukmaandev/Amazon-Clone-Website/README.md

 <!-- ABOUT THE PROJECT -->

  About The Project

-> Amazone is a clone of the amazon website, which I created by following
-> SuperSimpleDev's JavaScript course.
-I'm studying a course to enhance
-> my understanding of JavaScript fundamentals and advanced patterns,
-> while acknowledging that I do not have full ownership of this content.
-> This website is derived from the course's author and from my personal
-> code optimizations and refactorizations.
+-Developed a responsive Amazon Clone using HTML, CSS, and JavaScript replicating key UI components.
+-Implemented features like a dynamic navbar, product carousels, and a search bar for better UX.
+-Ensured mobile responsiveness and optimized performance with modern CSS techniques

 <!-- FEATURES -->

  Features

-- Full e-commerce display with 40+ products
+- Full e-commerce displaying the products
 - Functional add to cart buttons
 - Functional cart
 - Functional checkout page